 Unless you can dump it, and then I say, “Dump it with gusto, friend!”

 In the case that the huge project must be done, I set my timer—usually for 15 to 20 minutes—and I dive in.

-When the timer beeps at me, I’m finished for the day or the week or whatever time frame I’ve set for myself comes around again.
+When the timer beeps at me, I’m finished for the day or the week.

 #3 Looooong To-Do Lists

-Fifteen minutes per task usually does it, but if there are leftover, unfinished to-do’s after I’ve gone through the list, I just start over again.
+Fifteen minutes per task usually does it, but if there are leftover, unfinished to-do’s after I’ve gone through the block of time, I just start over again.